There are different types of treatment for patients with thyroid cancer.

 Surgery is the most common treatment of thyroid cancer.
 One of the following procedures may be used:

 Lobectomy: Removal of the lobe in which thyroid cancer is found.
 Biopsies of lymph nodes in the area may be done to see if they contain cancer.

 Near-total thyroidectomy: Removal of all but a very small part of the thyroid.

 Lymphadenectomy: Removal of lymph nodes in the neck that contain cancer.

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.

 Radiation therapy may be given after surgery to kill any thyroid cancer cells that were not removed.
 Follicular and papillary thyroid cancers are sometimes treated with radioactive iodine (RAI) therapy.
-Higher doses than the amounts used to diagnose thyroid cancer are used.
 RAI is taken by mouth and collects in any remaining thyroid tissue, including thyroid cancer cells that have spread to other places in the body.
 Since only thyroid tissue takes up iodine, the RAI destroys thyroid tissue and thyroid cancer cells without harming other tissue.
 Before a full treatment dose of RAI is given, a small test-dose is given to see if the tumor takes up the iodine.